1yesman9/aura/README.md

 end
 ```

 Given this definition, when a user applies the speedBoost aura, a settings table can be optionally passed in.
 In that case, an aura instance containing a speed boost effect instance will be generated.
-The custom value field of the speed boost effect instance will depend on settings, and default to 10 if no Value setting was specified.
+The custom field Value of the speed boost effect instance will depend on settings, and default to 10 if no Value setting was specified.

 ### Special Fields
 Although you can generally construct effect instances with any custom fields, some fields are reserved and have special behavior.